Who am I in Christ? Are you questioning your identity especially as it relates to your spiritual life?

 “When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”
 John 8:12 NIV

-I would love to hear in the comments about your journey to discover “who am I in Christ”!
+I would love to hear about your journey to discover “who am I in Christ”!